 HOUSEMADE ENTRÉES & SIDES

-Roasted Vegetable and Mushroom en Croûte
+Roasted Vegetable & Mushroom en Croûte

 • Oven: Remove from refrigerator 1 hour before heating to allow to come to room temperature.
 Preheat oven to 325°F. Transfer the contents of the package to a shallow oven proof vessel for reheating.
-Simply remove the plastic lid, gently remove the center piece, fill the bottom of the cooking vessel with the brussels sprouts and squash, then place the centerpiece on top.
+Simply remove the plastic lid, gently remove the center piece, fill the bottom of the cooking vessel with the Brussels sprouts and squash, then place the centerpiece on top.
 Loosely cover with foil.
 Reheat in a 325°F oven until heated through, roughly 60 minutes, or interior temperature reaches 165°F. Remove the cover for the last 20 minutes to crisp the pastry crust.
 Once the roast reaches desired temperature, remove from oven and let rest for 10 minutes before slicing into portions to serve.

 • Microwave: We do not recommend heating this item in a microwave as it will make the crust soggy and unappetizing.

-Traditional Stuffing & Gluten-Free Cornbread Stuffing
+Sage Bread Stuffing & Cornbread Stuffing

 • Microwave (will not form a crust): Remove the plastic lid, loosely cover and heat on high for 4-5 minutes, or until heated through.
 Stop and stir every 60 seconds to ensure even heating.